haskell-beam/beam/docs/tutorials/tutorial2.md

     `_addressLine1 = "address1"`

-When renaming the name of a field referring to a primary key (for example the `_addressForUser` field), remember to specify the field name as a `PrimaryKey` field like:
+When renaming the name of a field referring to a foreign key (for example the `_addressForUser` field), remember to specify the field name as a `PrimaryKey` field like: